1997 World Series of Poker

 The 1997 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.
 Most notably, it was the only WSOP where the Main Event final table took place outdoors, at the Fremont Street Experience, just outside Binions.

-Preliminary events
+Events

+There were 20 preliminary bracelet events at the 1997 World Series of Poker.

 Main Event

 There were 312 entrants to the main event.
-Each entrant paid $10,000 to enter the tournament.
+Each entrant paid $10,000 to enter the tournament, with the top 27 players finishing in the money.
 Stu Ungar won the Main Event for a record-tying third time.